sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/AI-prompt/Sanskrit_devanAgarI_markdown.md

 **Markdown formatting** will be used - so be careful when messing with spaces.
 Verse lines must end with 2 spaces.
 Paragraphs should be separated by two new-lines.

 Preserve **page numbers**, which come from scanning the page.
 For example, when you identify page number 922, format it as [[P922]].
 You can make it appear in the mist of a paragraph which flows on to the next page.

+There should be no page breaks between paragraphs.

+Final checks -

+- Ensure you've not broken sandhis as described earlier.
+- Ensure footnotes are in markdown format.

 Encapsulate your output in a code block so that I can examine whitespaces and copy.